 Women’s Rights and Independence take a hit at every level with numerous barriers that society sets for them.
 Let’s see what they are!

 1. Married Women are Considered as Baby-Generators

-First and foremost that the society expects from women, is for her to give that “special news” after the wedding.
+First and foremost that the society expects from women, is for them to give that “special news” after the wedding.

 Women are Pressured into Conception

-Every time some friend or neighbor aunty visits home, she would ask my mother in law, “Isn’t there any occasion?”
+I have faced this too.
+Because every time a friend OR neighbor comes home, they would ask my mother-in-law, “Isn’t there any occasion?”

 Don’t women have feelings of their own?